josmo/drone-k8s-job/DOCS.md

 - `url` - url to your cluster server
 - `token` - Token used to connect to the cluster
-- `cert` - cert to connect to cluster //Not implemented
+- `ca` - certificate auth to connect to cluster
-- `insecure` - allow for insecure cluster connection //Not verified
+- `insecure` - allow for insecure cluster connection
 - `namespace` - namespace (will use default if not set)
 - `template` - file location for the job template [sample](job.yml)
 - `cleanup` - default true: will remove the job upon success or failure